 Building a Coding Agent: Python/Django Edition

-We build a small project bootstrapper for Django: a coding agent that takes
+We build a small project bootstrapper for Django, a coding agent that takes a

-a plain-language app request, copies a working Django template, reads and
+plain-language app request and copies a working Django template.
+From there it

-writes files through tools, and iterates until the generated app runs.
-The
+reads and writes files through tools, iterating until the generated app runs.

-first implementation uses the OpenAI Responses API through ToyAIKit, then
+The first version uses the OpenAI Responses API through ToyAIKit.
+Then we try

-we try the same idea with OpenAI Agents SDK, PydanticAI, Anthropic, and
+the same idea with OpenAI Agents SDK, PydanticAI, Anthropic, and Z.AI.

 Links